thuhcsi/SECap/readme.md

 # modify the path in get_sentence_simi.py
 python get_sentence_simi.py
 ```

+You can also use the `tool/get_sentence_simi.py` script to calculate the similarity between the generated descriptions and the ground truth descriptions of your own data.
 ## Citation

 If you use this repository in your research, please cite our paper: